-Should state or health officials require or recommend in-person classes to cease, or, if an employee is required to physically be absent from work due to COVID-19 provisions per the FFCRA, some, but not all employee types, may be eligible for telework.
+Should state or health officials require in-person classes to cease, or, if an employee is required to physically be absent from work due to COVID-19 medical provisions per the FFCRA and/or state officials, some, but not all employee types, may be eligible for telework dependent upon the availability as determined by the immediate supervisor.
 After consultation with their supervisor, employees eligible for telework may work from their assigned work location(s) while following all healthy at work guidelines or may choose to work from home.
 Those choosing to work from home must have the technology and resources necessary to effectively perform their position, must fulfill their regular scheduled hours and days, and must be available for contact by any District stakeholder as needed throughout normal work hours.